rufousJr/warpwoofwimble/content/pages/Ys/onlyskin.md

 	> while yarrow, heather and hollyhock
 	> awkwardly molt along the shore.

-The habitats of these three flowering plants are not primarily littoral.
+The habitats of these three flowering plants are not usually littoral.

 ## Idiom ##